School Dress Codes

 Below are situations where dress codes have been challenged on religious freedom grounds:

-- Muslim Girl suspended for wearing a head scarf
+- Suspension of a Muslim girl for wearing a head scarf

 - Ban on cross necklaces